 “So whatever you wish that others would do to you, do also to them, for this is the Law and the Prophets.“

 This admonition clearly isn’t about developing some affection for the “others” mentioned.
 It’s about doing for them what you would wish they would do to/for you.

 God told us early on He wanted us to love Him (see above).
 So does He want us to feel something for Him?
 Or do something for Him?
 If He wants us to do something for Him, what?
-Well He certainly doesn’t want some expression of our religiosity or rote sacrifice for Him.
-In Hosea 6:6 He says: Hosea 6:6
+Well, He certainly doesn’t want some expression of our religiosity or rote sacrifice for Him.
+In Hosea 6 He says:

 For I desire steadfast love and not sacrifice,